 The Bullying Intervention Group Workplace Standard

-Following the resounding success of our BIG Award for Schools that we have been running for almost ten years now, we have teamed up with ACG Compliance, a very successful training company to introduce our new BIG Standard for Workplaces.
+Following the resounding success of our BIG Award for Schools that we have been running for almost ten years now, NABWA (National Anti-Bullying Workplace Award) and BIG have decided to collaborate and disband the National Anti-Bullying Workplace Award and join forces with BIG to make a more efficient and robust standard.

 Bullying is a huge issue in the workplace, and can cost companies huge amounts in sick pay, low productivity, court costs etc. We are here to give you all of the resources and training you need to prevent and reduce bullying and relationship issues in your workplace.